MIS 155 Business Information Technology 3 SH

 MIS/JLA 341 Information Systems Security 3 SH

 This course addresses both the behavioral and technological issues of information systems security.
 Topics include: physical protection, hardware and software controls, encryption techniques, network and telecommunications security, microcomputer security, viruses, computer security legislation, contingency planning and disaster recovery.
-Prerequisite: CS 140 or 143 or 170 and MIS 260.
+Prerequisite: CS 140 or 143 or 170 or MIS 260.

 MIS 345 Selected Topics in Business 3 SH